fireblocks/fireblocks-sdk-py/README.md

 # The Official Python SDK for Fireblocks API

+## Version
+1.4

 ## About
 This repository contains the official Python SDK for Fireblocks API.
-For the complete API reference, go to the [API reference](https://api.fireblocks.io/docs/v1/swagger-ui/).
+For the complete API reference, go to the [API reference](https://docs.fireblocks.com/api).

 ## Usage
 ### Before You Begin